How To Decide What To Feed Your Pet

 But in addition to learning what you should feed your pet, it's essential to know what not to do.
 There are some common feeding mistakes pet parents make without meaning to, but the fact is, it can hurt their companion in the long run.

 For instance, many people show their pets love through treats, but too many of them can lead to obesity, which is linked to a host of health issues and diseases.
-(That doesn't mean the goodies have to stop, though -- there are plenty of healthy homemade treats you can swap out for the high-calorie ones!)

 There are also certain ingredients pet parents should avoid in store-bought dog and cat foods, including food dyes, preservatives, and excess sugar.
 Even though they're commercially available (and even common), it doesn't mean they're good for your companion!